-Introduction to Systematic Reviews and Other Evidence Syntheses email: esi@universityofgalway.ie X @EvidSynIRL #evidencesynthesis
+Introduction to Evidence Synthesis: Summer School on Systematic Reviews and Beyond email: esi@universityofgalway.ie X @EvidSynIRL #evidencesynthesis

 Build your evidence synthesis skills: hands-on training in systematic reviews at University of Galway

 Overview:

 Systematic reviews and evidence syntheses are powerful tools that compile and evaluate all relevant research on a particular question, providing a high-quality evidence base for decision-making.
 They are crucial for informing policy, guiding practice, and identifying future research needs-not just in health but across various sectors.